Bascil/ussd-mobile-money-php/README.md

 Need support using this package:-

 Email basilndonga@gmail.com or skype me at `basilndonga`.
-Feel free to call me on my cellphone number `+254 728 986 084`

 If you wish to be added as a contributor to this project let me know.
-If you wish to buy me a drink, paypal me through `simplebasil@gmail.com`
+If you wish to buy me a drink, you can support me on [patreon](https://www.patreon.com/bascil).

-If you were inspired by this project, don't forget to follow me on twitter `@basilndonga` and on github as well.
+If you were inspired by this project, don't forget to follow me on github and on twitter `@basilndonga` as well.

 If you wish to engage me as a developer for your project, feel free to contact me